 Having a baby is an exciting time!
 Your friends, family, and coworkers are all anxious to shower you with love, gifts, and ample amounts of advice and suggestions.
 With the slew of information and feedback you’re receiving, it can be a bit confusing to know what you should and shouldn’t be doing when it comes to your pregnancy.

-In order to weave through what’s fact or fiction, we reached out to Carrie Yeager, PT, DPT, PRPC, pelvic health specialist at Spooner Physical Therapy.
-She helps address some of the common misconceptions of pregnancy, and provides some clarity on what our expectations should actually be.
+In order to determine whether something is fiction or fact, we contacted Carrie Yeager, PT, DPT, PRPC, Pelvic Health Specialist at Spooner.
+She helps address some of the common misconceptions of pregnancy and clarifies what our expectations should be.

 False.
 The nausea associated with morning sickness is commonly experienced in the morning; however, “morning sickness” can affect you at any time of the day or night.